 Just as the City could waive or reduce fees for non-profits, the City could extend this to private sector as well, but with a caveat that a certain percent of affordable homes and units be built as part of the project or fees waived only for those units dedicated as low income.
-(The City would likely put a cap on the number of units per year and/or per project.)
-The City could facilitate partnerships with nonprofits to manage and track the affordable units.
+The city could facilitate partnerships with nonprofits to manage and track the affordable units.